privacyguides/privacyguides.org/docs/os/windows-overview.md

 You should use a local user account for daily tasks.
 Use complex passwords for your accounts.
 You can create a local user account in Start → Settings → Accounts → Other users → Add account → I don't have this person's sign-in information → Add a user without a Microsoft account.
 You should add security questions to your local account in case you forget your password in Start  → Settings → Accounts → Sign-in options → Update your security questions.
 You can also create a password reset disk for your local account.
 In the search box on the taskbar, type `Control Panel`, and then choose it from the list of results.
 In the Control Panel search box, type `create password reset`.
 Select `Create a password reset disk`, and follow the remaining instructions.

 You can hide your account info when logging in by enabling the Group Policy `Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options\Interactive logon: Don’t display last signed-in` and `Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options\Interactive logon: Don’t display username at sign-in`.
-You can also find the related option in Start → Settings → Accounts → Sign-in Options.
+You can also find the related option in Start → Settings → Accounts → Sign-in Options → Show account details such as my email address on the sign-in screen.

 ### Network & Bluetooth Security

-- Disable all options in Start → Settings → Network & Internet → Advanced Network Setings → Private Networks/Public Networks.
-Set options in Start → Settings → Network & Internet → Advanced Network Setings → All Networks to disable public folder sharing, use 128-bit encryption and enable password protected sharing.
+- Disable all options in Start → Settings → Network & Internet → Advanced Network Setings → Advanced Sharing Setings → Private Networks/Public Networks.
+Set options in Start → Settings → Network & Internet → Advanced Network Setings → Advanced Sharing Setings → All Networks to disable public folder sharing, use 128-bit encryption and enable password protected sharing.
-- Enable MAC Address Randomization in Start → Settings → Network & Internet → WLAN → Random Hardware Addresses and set the option in Start → Settings → Network & Internet → WLAN → (Your Network Display Name) → Random Hardware Addresses to `Change every day`.
+- Enable MAC Address Randomization in Start → Settings → Network & Internet → Wi-Fi → Random Hardware Addresses and set the option in Start → Settings → Network & Internet → Wi-Fi → (Your Network Display Name) → Random Hardware Addresses to `Change every day`.
 - Turn off Bluetooth when not in use.
-Disable device discovery in Start → Settings → Devices → Bluetooth & Other devices → More Bluetooth Options.
+Disable device discovery in Start → Settings → Devices → Devices → More Bluetooth Settings.
-- Set your encrypted DNS in Start → Settings → Network & Internet → WLAN → (Your Network Display Name) → DNS Server Assignment → Edit → Manual.
+- Set your encrypted DNS in Start → Settings → Network & Internet → Wi-Fi → (Your Network Properties) → DNS Server Assignment → Edit → Manual.

 ### Developer Mode

-- Disable Developer Mode in Start → Settings → System → Developer Options → Developer Mode.
+- Disable Developer Mode in Start → Settings → System → For Developers → Developer Mode.
-- Disable Remote Desktop in Start → Settings → System → Developer Options → Remote Desktop.
+- Disable Remote Desktop in Start → Settings → System → For Developers → Remote Desktop.
-- Enable all options in Start → Settings → System → Developer Options → File Explorer Settings.
+- Enable all options in Start → Settings → System → For Developers → File Explorer.

 ### Additional Attack Surface Reduction Measures